motorina0/codenvy/DOCS.md

 - [Migration](#migration)
 - [Monitoring](#Monitoring)
 - [CLI Reference](#cli_reference)

-## Introduction
-Packaging to configure and run [Codenvy](https://codenvy.com) as a clustered set of Docker containers using Docker compose.

 ## Beta
 This packaging and deployment approach is relatively new.
 We do not yet consider this ready for production deployment of Codenvy.
 We hope to offer this as the primary production configuration by the end of 2016.